 As we noted above, verification is carried out by postcard during the sign-up procedure.
 However, some businesses may be able to verify via email or phone.

 If so, an option will appear on the verification page when you create a listing.
 Whatever method you choose, Google will provide you with a verification code.

-To enter this code, head to your Google My Business account and select the appropriate business.
+To enter this code, head to your Google Business account and select the appropriate business.
 Choose the “Verify Location” menu option and enter the code when requested.

 Creating a business listing is well worth the effort.
 In fact, these days, having a presence on Maps is almost essential for retailers, service providers and public services, and you’ll find that it has plenty of advantages.

-One thing is sure: a Map listing acts like a simple, highly visible website that is optimised for smartphones.
+One thing is sure: a Map listing acts like a simple, highly visible website that is optimized for smartphones.
 If you wanted to create a similar site, it would take time and money as well as investment in marketing to drive traffic.